 They used to be Noo Cheng Adam Road Prawn Mee, a branch of the original stall at Adam Road, but they are now known as Fresh Taste Big Prawn Noodle.
 Their prawn mee has gained them a spot on the Michelin Bib Gourmand guide, so be prepared to queue.
 I tasted more pork than prawn in this milky broth, which was creamy from hours of boiling.
 For $6, you’ll get large banana prawns with slices of fish cake, pork belly, pork skin and pork ribs.

 Address: 70 Zion Road, Singapore 247792

 Opening hours: Tues-Sun 11:30am to 10:30pm

 2. Beach Road Prawn Mee Eating House

-This warm-hued broth from Beach Road Prawn Mee Eating House tastes clean, and comes with notes of herbs, a slight touch of shallot oil, as well as pork lard.
+This amber-hued broth from Beach Road Prawn Mee Eating House tastes clean, and comes with notes of herbs, a slight touch of shallot oil, as well as pork lard.
 I usually add a few shakes of fine chilli powder, which is more smoky than spicy.
-For $5.80 or $8.80, you’ll get a regular bowl of prawn mee with medium-sized prawns.
-If you’d like, you can get Jumbo Prawn Mee with larger prawns for $11.80.
+The regular bowl goes for $5.80, which gets you medium-sized prawns.
+Their most popular option is the Jumbo Prawn Mee at $12, which comes with larger prawns.